Logging

 emit(record)[source]

-Use click.echo to print to <stderr> and supports colors.
+Use click.echo to print to <stderr>.

 Return type: